Psychologist

 Compulsive eaters are unable to control their food intake and repeatedly attempt to lose weight by dieting.
 While there may be some initial success at weight loss, the weight is ultimately gained back, plus additional pounds.
 Fluctuations in weight and medical complications are characteristic of this disorder.
 Individuals with binge eating disorders often find that their eating or weight interferes with their relationship, their work and their self-esteem.
 Left untreated, compulsive overeating can lead to serious medical conditions including high cholesterol, diabetes, heart disease, hypertension and clinical depression.
 Additional long-term side effects of the condition also include kidney disease, arthritis, bone deterioration and stroke.

-For more information see the websites on excess weight, eating and weight, emotional eating, and weight control.
+For more information see the website pages on excess weight and eating and weight and emotional eating, and weight control.

 Bulimia Nervosa